From stuffy to selfies: Elizabeth II tries to change with the times

 But another innovation the following year, the royal "walkabout" with the crowds, became a regular occurrence.

-"The walkabout ... in a way symbolized not only classlessness and informality but a sense of public affection for the institution," Professor Philip Murphy, director of the Institute of Commonwealth Studies.
+"The walkabout ... in a way symbolised not only classlessness and informality but a sense of public affection for the institution," Professor Philip Murphy, director of the Institute of Commonwealth Studies.

 "They certainly quickly stepped back from the fly-on-the-wall 'we're just an ordinary family' way of presenting the royal family."